kallaballa/Poppy/README.md

                                       translate) the source material to match.
   -d [ --denoise ]                    Denoise images before morphing.
   -n [ --distance ]                   Calculate the morph distance and return.
+  -w [ --wait ]                       Wait at defined breakpoints for key
+                                      input. specifically the character q.
   -s [ --scaling ]                    Instead of extending the source images,
                                       to match in size, use scaling.
   -m [ --maxkey ] arg (=-1)           Manual override for the number of